leptos-community/deployment-shuttle/README.md

 cargo shuttle login
 ```

-When the Shuttle webpage opens, copy your API key and enter it into the Shuttle CLI.
+When the Shuttle webpage opens, copy the API key and enter it into the Shuttle CLI.

-In your project folder, then run
+In your project folder, run

 ```sh
 cargo shuttle project start